pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`happy_face`

-This code demonstrates how to use the Arcade library in Python to create a simple drawing of a happy face.
-It covers concepts such as setting up a window, defining screen dimensions, setting background color, rendering shapes (circles and arcs) with specific attributes (such as filled circles and outlined arcs), and managing the display loop to keep the window open for user interaction.
-The example shows how to use basic Arcade functions to draw shapes and create a graphical output within a window.
+This python code using the Arcade library provides a simple demonstration of how to create graphics and shapes in a display window.
+The specific shapes drawn in this example form a depiction of a happy face.
+First, the code establishes the window size with "SCREEN_WIDTH" and "SCREEN_HEIGHT", gives it a title, and sets the background color.
+Then the "start_render" function is called to start the drawing process.
+Following this, multiple 'draw' functions are used to create the face, eyes, and smile of the happy face using circles and an arc for the smile.
+Each shape requires specific parameters to define their size, position, and color.
+After the drawing process, the "finish_render" function is used to display the result.
+The 'run' function keeps the window open until the user closes it.

 light_demo.py
 -------------